Calvin Pokiak

-Calvin P. Pokiak (born May 28, 1955, Tuktoyaktuk, Northwest Territories, Canada) is a Canadian engineer, a former civil servant, and a current municipal and territorial level politician.
+Calvin P. Pokiak (born May 28, 1955, Tuktoyaktuk, Northwest Territories, Canada) is a former territorial level politician.

 Pokiak first became a politician on the municipal level serving as a councilor on the Hamlet of Tuktoyaktuk council.
 He later served as mayor for the community.

 Pokiak ran for a seat 2003 Northwest Territories general election.
 He won the Nunakput electoral district defeating incumbent Vince Steen.
 He was defeated in his bid for re-election to a second term in the 2007 Northwest Territories general election.
 He came last in a field of four candidates.